-Distribution: Along the coast in Washington; Vancouver Island, B.C. south along the coast to California.
+Distribution: Occurring west of the Cascades crest along the coast in Washington; Vancouver Island, B.C. south along the coast to California.

-Habitat: Maritime species of coastal bluffs and meadows.
+Habitat: Maritime species of coastal bluffs, meadows, and balds.

 Conservation Status: Endangered in Washington (WANHP)